An abdominal CAT scan is a painless test that uses a specialized X-ray machine to take pictures of a patient's organs, blood vessels, and lymph nodes.

 If your daughter is pregnant, there's a risk of harm to the developing baby, so precautions must be taken.

 Contrast solutions are generally safe, with a very low incidence of allergic reactions.
 They may contain iodine, which might cause problems for kids with an iodine or shellfish allergy, and some other illnesses.
 Make sure to tell your doctor about any medication, dye, and food allergies that your child may have.
-Some patients who are at risk for allergic reaction to the contrast solution may need medications like antihistamines or steroids to minimize the risk of adverse reaction.
+Some patients who are at risk for an allergic reaction to the contrast solution may need medications like antihistamines or steroids to minimize the risk of a reaction.

 You can help your child prepare for a CAT scan by explaining the test in simple terms before the procedure.
 You can describe the room and the equipment that will be used, and reassure your child that you'll be close by.
 For older kids, be sure to explain the importance of keeping still so the scan can be completed quickly and parts of it don't have to be repeated.